‘Hotel Rwanda' Hero Arrested on Terror Charges, Say Police

 Government supporters reject Rusesabagina’s criticism, saying Kagame's leadership supports democracy and economic growth.

-Rusesabagina has won numerous international honors including the United States Presidential Medal of Freedom, which President George W. Bush awarded him in 2005.
+Rusesabagina has won numerous international honors including the United States Presidential Medal of Freedom, which President George W. Bush awarded him in 2005, and the Lantos Human Rights Prize in 2011.

+“I believe it is a travesty that a human rights champion like Paul Rusesabagina should be captured, detained and held in the way he is being held," said Katrina Lantos Swett, president of the Lantos Foundation for Human Rights and Justice.
+“This should raise a lot of deep concern and skepticism on behalf of a lot of people.”

 The 2004 film “Hotel Rwanda” showed Rusesabagina, a Hutu married to a Tutsi, as using his influence as a manager of the Hotel des Mille Collines, to allow more than 1,200 Tutsis to shelter in the hotel's rooms.
 In the film, Rusesabagina was played by actor Don Cheadle.